Visualizing-DA/Category-Aware-DA/README.md

-# Category_Aware Active Domain Adaptation
+# Category-Aware Active Domain Adaptation
 Pytorch implementation for paper **Category-Aware Active Domain Adaptation**.
 The full code will be released shortly.

 # Abstract